 `

-Add this code to your document content, save and publish, and when you visit the front-end page, these formulas and flowcharts will be parsed and rendered into beautiful images by the corresponding libraries.
+After adding this code to your document content, save and publish.
+When you access the front-end page, these formulas and flowcharts will be parsed and rendered into beautiful images by the corresponding libraries.

-Through these settings, the content of your website will no longer be limited to plain text and images, but will be able to flexibly display complex mathematical expressions and clear business processes, greatly enriching the form of content and enhancing professionalism and user experience.
+With these settings, your website content will no longer be limited to plain text and images, but will be able to flexibly display complex mathematical expressions and clear business processes, greatly enriching the form of content and enhancing professionalism and user experience.

-1. Why is my mathematical formula or flowchart not displayed correctly?First, please check the following points:
+1. Why is my mathematical formula or flow chart not displaying correctly?When encountering this situation, please check the following points first:

-• Is the Markdown editor enabled?Ensure that the Markdown editor is enabled in the "Global Settings -> Content Settings" of AnQiCMS backend.
+• Is the Markdown editor enabled?Make sure the Markdown editor is enabled in the "Global Settings -> Content Settings" of the AnQiCMS backend.

-• Have external libraries been correctly imported?Check your template file (such asbase.html) of MathJax and Mermaid.<script>or<link>Is the label complete and error-free, and is the network connection normal, so that CDN resources can be loaded correctly?
+• Is the external library correctly imported?Check your template file (such asbase.html) for MathJax and Mermaid's<script>or<link>The tag is complete, error-free, and the network connection is normal, the CDN resources can be loaded correctly.

-• Is the syntax correct?The LaTeX syntax for mathematical formulas and the Mermaid syntax for flowcharts both have strict rules.
-Any minor spelling or formatting errors can lead to rendering failure.
+• Is the syntax correct?The LaTeX syntax for mathematical formulas and the Mermaid syntax for flowcharts are both strict.
+Any minor spelling or formatting error can cause rendering to fail.

-3. Will these rendering libraries affect the website's loading speed?Any external JavaScript library will have some impact on page loading speed.
-However, MathJax and Mermaid are both optimized libraries, and we use CDN loading andasyncProperties (MathJax), this helps improve loading efficiency.If you have very high performance requirements, consider introducing these libraries only on specific page templates that contain formulas or flowcharts, rather than globally, to reduce the load on unnecessary pages.
+3. Will these rendering libraries affect the website's loading speed?Any external JavaScript library will have a certain impact on the page loading speed.
+However, MathJax and Mermaid are both optimized libraries, and we use CDN loading andasyncProperty (MathJax), this helps improve loading efficiency.If you have extremely high performance requirements, consider introducing these libraries only on specific page templates that contain formulas or flowcharts, rather than globally, to reduce the load burden on unnecessary pages.